-- 1. Hit Ally 1⁄2 damage - 2.
-Bump into ally they must make DEX check or drop weapon; if fail by more than 4, ally is knocked down, giving adversary ADVANTAGE on next attack - 3-4.
-Twist ankle or hyper-extend knee (melee)/sprain wrist (missile); -2 to attack for remainder of encounter - 5-6.
-Weapon broken, unusable until repaired3 - 7-8.
-Weapon notched/blunted; 1⁄2 damage until repaired - 9-10.
+- Hit Ally 1⁄2 damage - Bump into ally they must make DEX check or drop weapon; if fail by more than 4, ally is knocked down, giving adversary ADVANTAGE on next attack - Twist ankle or hyper-extend knee (melee)/sprain wrist (missile); -2 to attack for remainder of encounter - Weapon broken, unusable until repaired8 5-6. - 7 8.
+Weapon notched/blunted; 1⁄2 damage until repaired - 9 10.
 Stumble; off-balance, gain DISADVANTAGE on next attack - 11-12.
-Weapon dropped/stuck; may either draw a new weapon (lose a turn if a medium-sized or larger weapon, no penalty if a small weapon like a knife or dagger that is easily accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE on next attack
+Weapon dropped/stuck; may either draw a new weapon (lose a turn if a medium-sized or larger weapon, no penalty if a small weapon like a knife or dagger that is easily accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE on next

-Feel free to modify the Miscue table to your own liking but place the most severe consequences at the lower end of the range (1-3) and "least bad" consequences at the high end (10-12), in order to remain consistent with the approach of "higher roll is always better."
+Feel free to modify the Miscue table to your own liking, but place the most severe consequences at the lower end of the range (1-3) and "least bad" consequences at the high end (10-12), in order to remain consistent with the traditional rules' approach of "higher roll is always better."